-Cannabidiol (CBD) has gained popularity as it is used to treat many medical conditions.
+Cannabidiol (CBD) has gained popularity as it is used to treat many conditions.
 Let’s have a look at the legality of CBD in Northern Ireland.

 During the last few years, there have been questions on the legality of CBD and cannabis in many countries and the rules surrounding its use and cultivation offences.
 These questions keep coming up every now and then in Northern Ireland and in this article we will straighten out this matter.